 On September 14, 2006, the Company issued \$100.0 million of floating rates notes ("2006 Floating Rate Notes") pursuant to a Note Purchase Agreement ("2006 Note Agreement").
 The 2006 Floating Rate Notes mature on September 14, 2013, bear interest at LIBOR plus 50 basis points and may be repaid at face value two years from the date of issuance.
-The proceeds from the issuance of the 2006 Floating Rate Notes were used to first repay the \$75.0 million of outstanding Floating Rate Notes and then to pay down outstanding amounts under the Amended Credit Agreement.
+The proceeds from the issuance of the 2006 Floating Rate Notes were used to first repay the \$75.0 million of outstanding Floating Rate Notes and then to pay down outstanding amounts under the Amended Credit Agreement (as defined below).

 As of August 26, 2006, the Company had a \$125.0 million unsecured revolving credit agreement ("Credit Agreement"), with a syndicate of banks, which matured on September 2, 2007.
 However, on September 13, 2006, the Company amended its Credit Agreement.
 This new agreement ("Amended Credit Agreement") matures on September 13, 2011 and allows for maximum outstanding borrowings of \$225.0 million.
 Under the Amended Credit Agreement, the Company is able to borrow funds at variable interest rates based on the Eurodollar rate or the bank's prime rate, as selected by the Company.
 Availability of credit requires compliance with certain amended financial and other covenants, including a maximum funded debt ratio and minimum interest coverage as defined in the Amended Credit Agreement.
 The Company generally tests its compliance with these financial covenants on a fiscal quarterly basis.
-At August 25, 2007, the interest rates applicable to the Company's borrowings under the Amended Credit Agreement were calculated as LIBOR plus 50 basis points at the time of the respective borrowing and ranged from 5.82% to 6.11%.
-As of August 25, 2007, the Company had outstanding borrowings of approximately \$30.0 million, letters of credit of \$33.1 million, and \$161.9 million available for borrowing.
+At August 30, 2008, the interest rates applicable to the Company's borrowings under the Amended Credit Agreement were calculated as LIBOR plus 50 basis points at the time of the respective borrowing and ranged from 2.96% to 5.00%.
+As of August 30, 2008, the Company had outstanding borrowings of approximately \$54.9 million, letters of credit of \$32.3 million, and \$137.8 million available for borrowing.

-As of August 25, 2007, the Company was in compliance with all covenants under the Amended Credit Agreement, the Note Agreement and the 2006 Note Agreement.
+As of August 30, 2008, the Company was in compliance with all covenants under the Amended Credit Agreement, the Note Agreement and the 2006 Note Agreement.